By Carla Thornton,

 Users can enter swear words in chats.

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Products & Purchases

 There aren't any ads, but the site links to an adult site called Camegle Live.

 Parents Need to Know

+Families can talk about the appropriateness of online chatting.
 Is there anything to be gained from talking to strangers on an uncensored chat site such as Omegle?
 What makes people say silly or ugly things to complete strangers?
 Read our tips on social networking.